 Pet insurers with maximum age limits for new policies often set them at 10 to 12 years old, although there are companies with higher age limits.
 For instance, Healthy Paws has an upper age limit of 14 years, whereas Companion Protect sets the maximum age restriction at 25 years old.
 Other companies like ASPCA have no age limits.

-In general, pet insurance policies for older dogs are more expensive than younger dogs, costing around $75 or more.
+In general, pet insurance policies for older dogs are more expensive than for younger dogs, costing around $75 or more.
 Some providers will cover your pet throughout their life, but you’re likely to find the cost of coverage increases as the animal ages due to the larger potential need for veterinary care.

 Senior dogs are more likely to suffer from age-related injuries and illnesses.
 Diagnosing and treating these issues can be expensive, which is why pet insurance providers tend to increase their prices accordingly as your dog ages.